Do you have a care plan for pressure ulcer prevention?

 Pressure ulcers, also known as bed sores, develop because of injury to the skin and tissues caused by pressure, friction or shear.

-Pressure ulcers (also known as bed sores) are injuries to the skin and tissues caused by pressure, friction, or shear.
+Pressure injuries (also known as bed sores) are injuries to the skin and tissues caused by pressure, friction, or shear.

-Pressure ulcer prevention is very important because once bed sores occur, they can be very difficult and slow to heal.
+Pressure injury prevention is very important because once bed sores occur, they can be very difficult and slow to heal.
 They can also be very painful for the person in your care.

 Here is a brief overview of how pressure, friction, and shear can cause skin breakdown.